This page is from APP, the official source of professional practice for policing.

 There is always a reason for a person to go missing.
 Understanding the circumstances will allow the police and other relevant authorities to tackle any potential causes of harm and identify intervention and safeguarding measures that can stop or minimise further episodes.
 Going missing may be a symptom that something is wrong in a person’s life.
 This can often be described in terms of push and pull factors that push people away or pull them towards something, for example, being pushed away by abuse or financial problems, or being pulled towards exploitation.

 There will be circumstances where a person’s whereabouts are not known but police involvement may not be required, eg, where a family has split up following a relationship breakdown and contact has been lost with a family member.
+Policing should focus on reducing harm or the risk of harm – the police are not to be used solely to trace people.
 Appropriate action might include a referral to other agencies that can provide assistance.

 The model for assessing risk can assist police officers to determine how the matter should be dealt with.